MatGrav/Mediapipe-Drowsiness-Recognition/README.md

 We would expect calibration to be implemented also in a real world scenario, with the difference that the position of the camera with respect to the driver shall be known for each car.

 ### 2D Eye gazing

-The currently (as of commit 14) distraction recognition algorithm is meant to work also with low resolution cameras, in which the low number of pixel generally worsens the performance based on 3D calculation.
+Even though the 3D approach is theoretically valid also for eye angles, the results are unsatisfactory when using low resolution cameras, due to the low number of pixels for the eyes.

+In order to obtain a code with a distraction recognitizion algorithm compatible with most laptop cameras, a 2D approach has been proposed.

-Therefore, the algorithm works with the 2D image by computing, for each eye, the distance between the iris center and eye center both in horizontal and vertical components, which are then normalized by dividing by the height or width.
+The algorithm works with the 2D image by computing, for each eye, the distance between the iris center and eye center both in horizontal and vertical components, *which are then normalized by dividing by the height or width.
-The max horizontal distance and vertical distance are then each compared to threshold values, which have been chosen by trial and error.
+The max horizontal distance and vertical distance are then each compared to threshold values, which have been chosen by trial and error.*

 A warning message is printed whenever one of the distances is larger than values.

 ```python